Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 Due to the inaccuracy of some food intolerance tests, conventional doctors can be over-cautious in the assessment of good quality naturopath food sensitivity testing and evidence-based functional food sensitivity testing.

 This is why it is important to seek help from experienced food allergy and food intolerance functional medicine practitioners.
-Functional testing for food allergy and intolerance from state of the art pathology labs, and experienced interpretation of those tests are important to effective treatment.
+Functional testing for food allergy and intolerance from state-of-the-art pathology labs, and experienced interpretation of those tests are important to effective treatment.

 Food allergy, intolerance and sensitivity testing Melbourne

-Food sensitivity testing and treatment by functional medicine specialist practitioners may include a range of different tests to identify allergies, nutrient deficiencies, intolerances and digestive function including: microbiome species make up and diversity, inflammation, parasites, motility dysfunction (speed of transit of food), barrier integrity of the digestive lining, sugar intolerance testing.
+Food sensitivity testing and treatment by functional medicine practitioners may include a range of different tests to identify allergies, nutrient deficiencies, intolerances and digestive function including: microbiome species make up and diversity, inflammation, parasites, motility dysfunction (speed of transit of food), barrier integrity of the digestive lining, sugar intolerance testing.
 The results of these tests can inform practitioners on which other body systems may be involved and the best course of treatment.

 • Precision Point P88 Dietary Antigen Test – a comprehensive food test for IgG, and IgE reactions

-• GI Map or, GI 360 - state of the art microbiome testing to understand the microbiome environment and digestive function
+• GI Map or, GI 360 – state-of-the-art microbiome testing to understand the microbiome environment and digestive function

 • Other tests as required for your specific symptoms